adenant/STATA_Quick_Start/topics/session_1/PITCHME.md

 ## Introduction to STATA

 - Let’s open STATA
-- There are at least 5 windows that are typically visible
     - Upper-middle: the results window, where STATA communicates to you
     - Bottom: the command bar, where you communicate to STATA
     - Upper-left: the review window, where you see what you just typed